MARKMENTAL/phpsd/README.md

 ## Requirements

+- Linux server with a suitable GPU; running a model in AUTOMATIC1111's Stable Diffusion WebUI https://github.com/AUTOMATIC1111/stable-diffusion-webui with API access (image generation back-end)
-- PHP 8+ (Tested on frankenphp running on Debian 12, should also run with traditional PHP setups with apache/nginx)
+- Externally accessible Linux server running PHP 8+ to run the PHP front-end (Tested on frankenphp running on Debian 12, should also run with traditional PHP setups with apache/nginx, can run on the same server as the back-end)
+- Web server (Apache, nginx, etc.)
 - ImageMagick for image optimization
 - Curl
-- Running instance of AUTOMATIC1111's Stable Diffusion WebUI with API access enabled
-- Web server (Apache, nginx, etc.)
+- Client machine to access the front-end via web browser

 ## Installation